 What you’ll learn -

-During a series of 3.5 week-long Sprints, you’ll study five main pillars of engineering, spanning multiple disciplines, to become confident at using a range of different engineering concepts and practice bringing them together using whatever the situation demands.
-These engineering specialisms will give you a solid grounding on which to analyse problems and create solutions and, in each pillar, you’ll show your understanding by applying your learning alongside an industrial or community partner.
+During a series of 8 week-long modules, you’ll study the core fields of your chosen subject, spanning multiple disciplines, to become confident at using a range of different concepts and practice bringing them together using whatever the situation demands.
+These specialisms will give you a solid grounding on which to analyse problems and create solutions and, in each field, you’ll show your understanding by applying your learning alongside an industrial or community partner.

 How you’ll be taught –

-You’ll be supported throughout the course to master not only the mathematical tools needed to be a safe, accurate and efficient engineer, but also the engineering knowledge and work readiness skills needed to apply all of your professional determination upon graduation.
+Supported throughout your studies – You’ll be supported throughout your degree to master not only the mathematical tools needed to be safe, accurate and efficient in your chosen field, but also the knowledge and work readiness skills needed to apply all of your professional determination upon graduation.

 How you’ll be assessed –